Folsom State Prison: Music

 Folsom Prison is mentioned in The Offspring's 1998 song "Walla Walla."
 However, the implied or mistaken location of Folsom is in Walla Walla, Washington, based on the song's lyrics.

 Television

 The series premiere of the Cartoon Network animated series Cow and Chicken, appropriately titled "Field Trip to Folsom Prison", sees the titular characters visiting the prison on a field trip, only for Chicken to end up swapping places with a prisoner named Red.

-Season 2 episode 16 of The tv show The Mentalist mentions Folsom briefly, with a detective stating to the episode's criminal. "you'll be the richest man in Folsom."
+Season 2 episode 16 of The Mentalist mentions Folsom briefly, with a detective stating to the episode's criminal "you'll be the richest man in Folsom."

+Folsom State Prison appears in the three-part "Retribution" saga of Where on Earth Is Carmen Sandiego? animated series as the prison where Dr. Gunnar Maelstrom (voiced by Tim Curry) was incarcerated after being arrested by Carmen when she was still with the ACME Detective Agency.
+He staged his apparent death in an botched prison escape via explosives to slip out in the confusion and plan revenge on Carmen, intending to get her locked up for a life imprisonment.
+Thanks to Carmen teaming up with Ivy and Zack and temporarily rejoining ACME, Maelstrom was recaptured and either returned to Folsom, or transferred to another U.S. federal prison, such as Florence ADX, to serve the rest of his sentence.

 Games

-New Folsom Prison in StarCraft II: Wings of Liberty was named after the facility.
+New Folsom Prison in StarCraft II: Wings of Liberty was named after the facility, or maybe after New Folsom Prison, now California State Prison, Sacramento.